wp-plugins/fg-joomla-to-wordpress/readme.txt

 == Upgrade Notice ==

+= 1.18.0 =
+New: Compatibility with Joomla 3.1
+Fixed: Remove extra newlines

 = 1.17.0 =
 New: Add automatically http:// at the beginning of the URL if it is missing
 New: Option for the first image import

 = 1.16.1 =
-Fixed: syntax error, "unexpected '<'" in version 1.16.0
+Fixed: syntax error, "unexpected '&lt;'" in version 1.16.0

 = 1.16.0 =
 New: Option to import images with duplicate names